pycckuu/non-api-twitter-parser/README.md

 # Non API Twitter Parser with Semantics Analysis
-Small Python utility which helps you to parse and analyse the tweets from Twitter without using twitter API.
+Small [Python](https://www.python.org/) utility which helps you parse and analyze the tweets from Twitter without using twitter API.
 The API has a restrictions and I wrote this script in order to overcome them.
-Moreover, this script contain methods which helps you analyse the statistics of tweets including semantic using Deep Learning Recurrent Neural Network algorithms based on [Keras](http://keras.io/), [Theano](https://github.com/Theano/Theano), and/or [TensorFlow](https://github.com/tensorflow/tensorflow).
+Moreover, this script contain methods which helps you analyze the statistics of tweets including semantic using Deep Learning Recurrent Neural Network algorithms based on [Keras](http://keras.io/), [Theano](https://github.com/Theano/Theano), and/or [TensorFlow](https://github.com/tensorflow/tensorflow).

 #### Requirements